historical-theology/stthomas/faith-reason-revelation/syllabus-regular-spring2024.md

 ## Grades

-The class has seven grades.
 The total class grade is weighted out of 100 points.

 1. Start of Term: (2.5%) CLASS SURVEY AND CONTRACT